Baltimore, Chesapeake and Atlantic Railway: Baltimore and Eastern Railroad Company (1923–1982)

 By 1921, the railroad had turned unprofitable due in part to private autos and trucks to the point where in March 1922, it stopped making payments on its first mortgage.
 In 1921, PRR provided financial assistance in order for BC&A to make payments due under its first mortgage.
 This continued intermittently until 1926 when PRR announced it was unwilling to continue this assistance.
 The following year, the trustee for the first mortgage, Chatham National Bank & Trust Co. of NY filed for foreclosure.
 The railroad was sold on March 29, 1928, to Charles Carter, representing PRR interests and reorganized as the Baltimore and Eastern Railroad (B&E) entirely owned by PRR.

-B&E survived up through the Penn Central bankruptcy and subsequent Conrail merger but Conrail planned to abandon the B&E lines.

-In 1982, the State of Maryland purchased segments of the Baltimore and Eastern and other former PRR properties in Maryland from the Penn Central corporation.